The Fall of Arthur: Approach

 The Fall of Arthur is written in alliterative verse, its five cantos extending to nearly 1,000 lines which imitate Old English poetry's metre, as used in poems such as Beowulf; it is in Modern English inspired by high medieval Arthurian fiction.
 The historical setting of the poem is early medieval, both in form (using Germanic verse) and in content, showing Arthur as a Migration period British military leader fighting the Saxon invasion.
-At the same time, it avoids the high medieval aspects of the Arthurian cycle, such as the Grail and the courtly setting.
+At the same time, it avoids most of the high medieval aspects of the Arthurian cycle, such as the Grail and the courtly setting.
 The poem begins with a British "counter-invasion" to the Saxon lands (Arthur eastward in arms purposed).
 The Tolkien scholar Verlyn Flieger notes that while some find it ironic that Tolkien should have written about a "Celtic" (British) hero in the style of Old English, in alliterative verse, and in the language of the enemy of the enemy, some 700 years had provided ample time for Arthur "to be assimilated into the English cultural imagination".